What is Argentine Tango?

-Argentine tango is a dynamic social dance birthed in the bars and brothels of late 19th-century Buenos Aires, Argentina.
+Argentine tango is a dynamic, improvised social dance birthed on street corners, in bars and at the docks of late 19th-century Buenos Aires, Argentina.
 During a period of mass immigration to Río de la Plata, a marginal, urban subculture grew from the mingling of Latin American, African, and European influences.
-Tango dance and music emerged from a rich and complex interaction of South American, Italian, Polish, Central and West African, and Cuban dance traditions and music – in short, Argentine tango is the original international style.
+Between 1900 and the 1950s, tango dance and music established itself from a rich and complex interaction of South American, Italian, Polish, Central and West African, and Cuban dance traditions and music – in short, Argentine tango is the original international style.

 Located in the City of Detroit, MI, Detroit Tango Dojo is dedicated to the cultivation, promotion and dissemination of Argentine Tango music, dance and culture.
 We welcome tango dancers of all levels to come learn, share and grow with a curious, friendly and hungry tango community in Detroit.
 Our workshops and practices are largely dedicated to improving fundamentals and technique as the basis of overall growth in social tango.

 Weekly practice resumes February 3 at the Ponyride dance studio from 1:30PM to 4:00PM!

 Don’t forget our Jan.
 13th collab milonga with Detroit Tango Project and Bedazzled Ballroom & Tango Attire takes place on Sunday, Jan.
 13 at the PatchWork Collective in Ferndale, 22007 Woodward Ave., 48220.
 Class 6-7pm, Milonga and swap 7-10pm.